 Also working in the area was a man named Henry Tompkins Paige Comstock, known familiarly as “Old Pancake.”
 He had befriended the Grosh brothers, and though they had not shared the location of their find with him, when Comstock heard of Allen’s death, in the spring of 1858, he took possession of their cabin went in search of their claim.

 He and several others laid claim to several sections of the Comstock Lode in 1859.
-A miner named James Finney, better known as “Old Virginny,” discovered the Gold Hill outcropping; “Big French John” Bishop, Aleck Henderson and Jack Yount, discovered a vein that would later become part of the Comstock Lode, but not the main one.
+A miner named James Finney, better known as “Old Virginny,” discovered the Gold Hill outcropping; “Big French John” Bishop, Aleck Henderson, and Jack Yount, discovered a vein that would later become part of the Comstock Lode, but not the main one.
 These four men are often re-credited with the “rediscovery” of the original Grosh brothers’ find.

-In the spring of 1859, two miners named Peter O’Riley and Patrick McLaughlin, began to work the area around the head of Six-Mile Canyon.
+In the spring of 1859, two miners named Peter O’Riley and Patrick McLaughlin began to work the area around the head of Six-Mile Canyon.
 By June, they had hit “pay-dirt,” but when Henry Comstock learned of the find, he claimed the men were working on land he had already claimed for “grazing purposes”.
-Unhappy with his current claim on Gold Hill, Comstock threatened that he would take the claim, but the miners finally agreed to give him an interest in the gold find.
+Unhappy with his current claim on Gold Hill, Comstock threatened that he would make the claim, but the miners finally agreed to give him an interest in the gold find.